8 Higher Ed Digital Marketing Strategies, Trends & Tactics for 2023

 What do higher education marketing leaders need to be thinking about heading into 2023?
 Our digital marketing team rounds up tactics and marketing strategies for colleges and universities to consider.

-For higher education marketing, 2023 is less about finding the new shiny marketing tool and more about finding ways to go deeper into channels and optimizing your existing content to adapt to the constantly changing industry landscape.
+In 2023, the "new" higher education marketing strategies are less about finding the shiny marketing tool and more about finding ways to go deeper into channels by optimizing your existing content to adapt to the changing industry landscape.
 This year, higher ed marketing strategies need to focus on expanding reach in digital channels by leveraging new audience tools and micro content.

 From our vantage point of running enrollment marketing campaigns, 2023 higher education marketing strategies will be about taking advantage of new opportunities to expand the reach of schools and craft compelling digital marketing campaigns that leverage the unique values each school has to offer.